 The John C. Rouman Lecture Series Advisory Board

 J. C. Rouman Lecture Board: Harriet Fertik, Fr.
-Constantine Desrosiers, the Honorable William Gardner, Dean Reginald Wilburn, Christos and Mary Papoutsy, Paul Properzio, John Rouman, R. Scott Smith and Stephen Trzaskoma.
+Constantine Desrosiers, the Honorable William Gardner, Christos and Mary Papoutsy, Paul Properzio, John Rouman, R. Scott Smith, Stephen Trzaskoma, and Richard Clairmont.

 Girls Gone Good: Experiencing Female Virtue in the Roman House